isle-dev/MetricEval/metric_eval/README.md

 concurrent_val_table = metric_eval.concurrent_validity(data, criterion)
 metric_eval.print_concurrent_validity_table(concurrent_val_table)
 ```

-## Get Involved
-We welcome contributions from the community!
-Please create a GitHub issue if you have any questions, suggestions, requests or bug-reports.
-If you would like to contribute to the codebase, please create a pull request.

 ## Contact
 If you have any questions, please contact [Ziang Xiao](https://www.ziangxiao.com/) at ziang dot xiao at jhu dot edu or [Susu Zhang](https://sites.google.com/view/susuzhang/) at szhan105 at illinois dot edu.